oicr-gsi/provenance/README.md

-#provenance - a simple Java API for LIMS and analysis metadata
+#provenance - a Java API for LIMS and analysis metadata

 ##Overview